macintux/riak-application-guide/anti-patterns.md

-Instead, because adding significant amounts of disk storage to a Riak cluster is as simple as building a new server, we'll talk in [denormalization] about going the other direction and creating multiple copies of your data based on common queries.
+Instead, because adding significant amounts of disk storage to a Riak cluster is as simple as building a new server, we'll talk in [Denormalization] about going the other direction and creating multiple copies of your data based on common queries.

 [^link-walking]: Basho has long offered a mechanism called *link